 Conclusion: Some Twilio products can be used in a HIPAA complaint manner when a BAA is signed.

+Which Twilio products can be HIPAA compliant?Only certain Twilio products and services are eligible for HIPAA compliance: Programmable SMS, Programmable Video, Programmable Voice and SIP, and Runtime Tools.
+If your company uses one or more of these eligible services, the company provides a guide for architecting for HIPAA on Twilio, requiring things like encrypted communications and signed webhook requests.
 Note that Twilio’s HIPAA-eligible products and services do not have any unique features or functionality, with security controls the same across the board.
 The difference is in how its customers configure and use them.
 Twilio explains:

 Twilio’s BAA has been developed taking into account the specific products and services that Twilio offers and considers HIPAA compliance as a shared responsibility between the customer and Twilio.